Comprehensive Plan & Growth Management Act

 Hey Friends, The 2025 Clark County Agricultural Lands Study, conducted by independent consultants hired by the unanimous determination of the Clark County Council, reached two important conclusions that should guide decision-making related to our agricultural resource lands in the 2025 Comprehensive Plan Update.
 First, the study found that all currently designated agricultural resource lands provide […]

-in Climate Change, Comprehensive Plan & Growth Management Act, Farmland & Forests
+in Climate Change, Comprehensive Plan & Growth Management Act, Farmland & Forests, General, Local Food Systems, Responsible Development

-in Climate Change, Comprehensive Plan & Growth Management Act, Farmland & Forests, General, Housing & Transportation, Local Food Systems, Parks, Trails, & Open Spaces
+in Comprehensive Plan & Growth Management Act, General, Parks, Trails, & Open Spaces

-For those who could make the live session, we deeply appreciate your attendance at our forum about Clark County and the City of Vancouver’s Comprehensive Plan updates.
+For those who could make the live session, we deeply appreciate your attendance at our forum about funding our parks and trails in Clark County.
 It is a hopeful sign that we had such a great showing of local residents who took the time out of their evening for this discussion.
-Now, let’s […]
+Now, let’s turn that […]

-in Accountability, Climate Change, Comprehensive Plan & Growth Management Act, Farmland & Forests, Housing & Transportation, Local Food Systems
+in Climate Change, Comprehensive Plan & Growth Management Act, Housing & Transportation

 WEB & SEO